 For more information on the override, click here.

 Assigned questions take precedent over all others, including the placement test.
-So, if an assignment is created either during the placement test or before a student begins playing the placement test will be paused until such a time that they complete all assigned questions or the assignment end date elapses.
+So, if an assessment is created either during the placement test or before a student begins playing the placement test will be paused until such a time that they complete all assigned questions or the assessment end date elapses.

-Plans are designed to align the content in game with the content being taught in class.
-Therefore, when a plan is created for your students, we place the importance on this alignment.
-Therefore, the placement test will be paused until such a time that they complete or are removed from the plan or the plan's end date elapses.
+Assessments are designed to align the content in game with the content being taught in class.
+Therefore, when an assessment is created for your students, we place the importance on this alignment.
+Therefore, the placement test will be paused until such a time that they complete or are removed from the assessment or the assessment's end date elapses.

 If you've investigated these scenarios and none apply, then please contact Customer Support at firstname.lastname@example.org for further assistance.